franknate/tender/README.md

 Run `docker-compose up` to install and start the project.

-If nothing else specified you can access the webapp at `http://localhost:8080/` and you can sign in with username and password both `admin`.
+If nothing else specified, you can access the application at `http://localhost:8080/` and sign in with username and password both `admin`.